rohanverma94/SutraC/README.md

 # README #

 SutraC is compiler for TNNL language.
-The TNNL stands for The Neural Network Language.
+The TNNL(pronounced as TuNNeL) stands for The Neural Network Language.
 This repository has compiler for the TNNL language

 ![Sutralogo](misc/logo.jpg)